Work in Progress

 Abstract: Partisan identities powerfully shape mass political behavior in established democracies, yet comparative evidence suggests they play a more limited role in developing nations.
 While scholars recognize that non-partisan political identities can anchor voter behavior in these contexts, existing research lacks theoretical and methodological tools to study them systematically.
 This article addresses these limitations by developing the Political Identities Profiles (PIP) framework, which provides theoretical and empirical tools for identifying and examining political identities within and across national contexts.
 Using original survey data from Latin America, this study makes three contributions to our understanding of comparative political behavior.
 First, it provides guidelines that enable systematic identification and measurement of distinct political identities beyond partisanship.
 Second, it introduces validation techniques to assess the distinctiveness, relevance, and cross-national comparability of diverse forms of identification.
 Third, it provides evidence of the importance of alternative forms of political identification in contexts where partisanship is weak.

-The Institutions in our Heads: Prototypes and Trust in Political Institutions
+The Institutions in Our Heads: Prototypes and Trust in Political Institutions

 with Michael Greenberger